MateuszBednarczyk/RankAPI/README.md

-It's an springboot app which is api for unity games.
+It's an springboot and thymeleaf app which is api for unity games.
 You can use it for creating ranking in your game.
+(working at angular front)

 # <b>USAGE</b>